thycotic/ss-docs/roles/role-permission-list/index.md

 Allows a user be challenged by Privileged Behavior Analytics if their behavior deviates from their normal behavior and meets certain requirements set  by Privileged Behavior Analytics.

+**Assign Pipelines**

+Allows the user to assign an event pipeline policy to secret policies, or folders.

 **Assign Secret Policy**

 Allows a user to assign Secret Policies to folders and Secrets.